waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 2. Test locally using pluginctl
 3. Submit deployment jobs through the MCP server
 4. Monitor plugin performance and data output
-5. Share successful plugins with the SAGE community
+5. Share successful plugins with the Sage community